DDMAL/MEI2Volpiano/README.md

 ### Mutiple MEI File Runs

-To make it easier to pass in multiple MEI files, the `-Ntxt` or `-Wtxt` flags can be used as so
+To make it easier to pass in multiple MEI files, the `-t` flag can be specified as `txt`:

-`mei2vol -Ntxt filename1.txt`
+`mei2vol -t txt filename1.txt` or `mei2vol -t txt filename1.txt filename2.txt ...`

 where the ".txt" file being passed in must hold the name/relative path of the required MEI files on distinct lines.

-**Note: If passing inputs through this method, the formats of the MEI files within the text file must be of the same type** (either neume for `-Ntxt` or western for `-Wtxt`)
+**Note: If passing inputs through this method, the formats of the MEI files within the text file must be of the same type** (either neume for `-N` or western for `-W`)

 ### Exporting

-The `-export` tag can be used on any valid input to the program.
+The `--export` tag can be used on any valid input to the program.
 Simply tack it on to the end of your command like so

-`mei2vol -N filename1.mei -export`
+`mei2vol -N -t mei filename1.mei --export`

 and the program will output each mei file's volpiano to a similarly named file as its input.

 ## Tests